Human Resources Management

 Other Delivery Options

-The one-year Human Resources Management Ontario College Graduate Certificate program prepares you to be a human resources management professional.
-This program offers you both applied and theoretical lessons focusing on building human resources management graduate-level knowledge and skills needed to attract, select and retain the best organizational talent.
+The one-year online Human Resources Management Ontario College Graduate Certificate program prepares you to be a human resources management professional, recognized by the Human Resources Professionals Association (HRPA).
+This program offers you both theoretical and applied lessons in an asynchronous format, focusing on building human resources management graduate-level knowledge and skills needed to attract, select and retain the best organizational talent....(read more)

 Overview